nixiieee/whisper-emotion-classifier/README.md

 # whisper-emotion-classifier

 **Emotion classification from speech using Whisper encoder + MLP head**
-Built on top of OpenAI's Whisper architecture, this project fine-tunes the encoder to classify emotions in Russian speech.
+The goal of the project is to fine-tune the model based on encoder of OpenAI's Whisper to classify emotions in Russian speech and to evaluate its quality using Monte Carlo methods.

 ---